ScootPad Glossary of Terms

 Bulk Import: Loading data from a data file (CSV) into the platform – this can be done for both teacher and student users by the school or district admin

-Canvas: An online learning management system (LMS) that allows educators to organize curriculum, post grades and information online, and provide student assignments – can be used for single sign on in the ScootPad platform
+Canvas: An online learning management system (LMS) that allows educators to organize curriculum, post grades, and information online, and provide student assignments – it can be used for single sign-on in the ScootPad platform

-Classroom: Digital space for teachers to enroll groups of students for the purpose of assigning tasks for students to complete and pulling reports/data on those tasks
+Classroom: Digital space for teachers to enroll groups of students to assign tasks for students to complete and pull reports/data on those tasks

-Classroom Dashboard: Classroom landing page which shows recent activity and student progress toward the weekly goal for Math and ELA
+Classroom Dashboard: Classroom landing page that shows recent activity and student progress toward the weekly goal for Math and ELA

 Classroom Smart Alerts: Assignment reminders and message alerts that are/can be sent to teachers, students, and family members connected to the student